RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 A. Less security
 B. Greatest risk of unauthorized access
 C. Significantly greater processing overhead
 D. Violating regulatory compliance

 Answer: C.

 Bit-splitting, as with many security methods/technologies, carries a significantly greater overhead than data sets that don’t use this method.
 Bit-splitting, in particular, takes an extensive amount of processing to perform.
 Bit-splitting should make a data set more secure and decrease the chance of unauthorized access, so options A and B are incorrect.
 It is unlikely that bit-splitting would violate regulatory standards; even if that were to be the case, it is always true that bit-splitting carries greater overhead, so option C is preferable to D.

-### Question # 81 - Which of the following is a possible negative aspect of bit-splitting?
+### Question # 81 - Which of the following is a [possible negative aspect] of bit-splitting?
-A. It may require trust in additional third parties beyond the primary cloud service provider.
+A. **It may require trust in additional third parties beyond the primary cloud service provider**.
 B. There may be cause for management concern that the technology will violate internal policy.
 C. Users will have far greater difficulty understanding the implementation.
 D. Limited vendors make acquisition and support challenging.

 Answer: A.

 This is not a simple question and requires the reader to think through the situation suggested by each answer.
 Option A is correct because the data owner may opt to perform bit-splitting across multiple cloud services to enhance security (not all the “eggs” will be in one “basket”).
 When this is the case, the data owner will have additional dependencies: all the vendors involved in storing the various data elements.